Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Cantori and turnstiles

-Conventionally subtleties of magnetic field line evolution are understood using Poincar\'e plots. \citep*{Boozer:2025a} showed far more information can be obtained by Fourier decomposing $R(\varphi)$ and $Z(\varphi)$ of magnetic field lines that are followed in ordinary $(R,\varphi,Z)$ cylindrical coordinates to find surfaces on which magnetic field lines lie or near which they linger.
-Knowing these surfaces, $\vec{B}\cdot\hat{n}$ can be determined, cantori identified, the magnitude and collumation of the magnetic flux that leaks through these surfaces in turnstiles can found.
+Conventionally subtleties of magnetic field line evolution are understood using Poincar\'e plots. \citep*{Boozer:2025:Efficient} has shown that far more information can be obtained by Fourier decomposing $R(\varphi)$ and $Z(\varphi)$ of magnetic field lines that are followed in ordinary $(R,\varphi,Z)$ cylindrical coordinates to find surfaces on which magnetic field lines lie or near which they linger.
+Knowing these surfaces, $\vec{B}\cdot\hat{n}$ can be determined, cantori identified, the magnitude and collumation of the magnetic flux that leaks through these surfaces in turnstiles can be found.

 On a magnetic surface, the magnetic poloidal angle obeys $\Theta=\iota_s \varphi$, where $\iota_s$ is a constant, the rotational transform.
 The expansion of $Z(\Theta,\varphi)=\sum_{mn} Z_{mn}\cos(m\Theta-n\varphi)$ can be found using a Gaussian function of width $w$, which satisfies $\int_0^\infty G(\varphi) \cos(\Omega\varphi) d\varphi= \exp(-(w \Omega)^2/2)$.
-The function $\bm{Z_f(\omega) \equiv 2 \int_0^\infty G(\varphi) \cos(\omega\zeta) Z(\varphi) d\varphi}$ can be found by a Fast Fourier Transform.
+The function $Z_f(\omega) \equiv 2 \int_0^\infty G(\varphi) \cos(\omega\zeta) Z(\varphi) d\varphi$ can be found by a Fast Fourier Transform.
 When $w|\omega_{mn}| >> 1$, where $\omega_{mn}\equiv m\iota_s -n$, the function $Z_f(\omega)$ has the form $\sum_{mn} Z_{mn}\exp(-(w^2/2)(\omega-\omega_{mn})^2)$, which determines the Fourier coefficients and $\iota_s$.
 For simplicity, it has been assumed only sine or cosine terms are required for the Fourier decomposition for $R$ and $Z$.

 When the field line is chaotic, the Gaussian peaks have an additional standard deviation due to their chaotic spreading.
 When the chaos is small, the standard deviation decreases with the width $w$ of the Gaussian window function.
 Whether the field line is chaotic or not is determined by making the Gaussian width $w$ greater, appropriately extending the integration range, and observing whether the Gaussian peaks become narrower or broader.